-HCLL has also implemented a grievance procedure that can be issued by parents to address any league related issue.
-You can review the grievance procedure here: HCLL Grievance Procedure.
+HCLL has a grievance process in place that can be issued by parents to address any league related issue or problem.
+You can review the grievance process here: HCLL Grievance Process.

 All children between the ages of 4 and 12 living within league boundaries are eligible to play.
 Please refer to the home page of our website for a detailed map on the "League Boundaries" page.

 Player registration opens online in December.
 Please refer to the "Registration" page for additional information.

 HCLL Divisions and Age Groups*